glpi-project/doc-agent/README.md

 ## Run it!

-You'll have to install [Python Sphinx](http://sphinx-doc.org/) 1.3 minimum, and Python Markdown module (`recommonmark`) (until rewrite to restructured text will be complete).
+You'll have to install [Python Sphinx](http://sphinx-doc.org/) 1.3 minimum.

 If your distribution does not provide this version, you could use a `virtualenv`:
 ```